Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 Screw the Iraqis, as you are saying.

-Well, the bottom line is when it comes to Mertha and Kerry and Howard Dean and most of these people, they don't really care about the Iraqis.
+Well, the bottom line is, when it comes to Mirtha and Kerry and Howard Dean and most of these people, they don't really care about the Iraqis.

-This has been one of the things that I think this this whole war on terror has really exposed the left and the human rights groups, because they always talk about we must free people from bondage, Mr. Limbaugh.
+This has been one of the things that I think this whole war on terror has really exposed the left and the human rights groups because they always talk about, we must free people from bondage, Mr. Limbaugh.

 We must free people from oppression.

-Even today, CNN, wall-to-wall refugee day, world refugee day, and CNN ringing at hands over fifteen million refugees and how many homeless there are, oh, it's horrible.
+Even today, CNN, wall-to-wall refugee day, World Refugee Day, and CNN wringing of hands over 15 million refugees and how many homeless there.

 How can we let this happen?

-And then we gotta move on to uh well, we've got to move on to wherever.
+And we got to move on to, well, we've got to move on to wherever.

-It's it's about themselves and their power for power's sake, uh for whatever psychological reasons.
+It's about themselves and their power for power's sake, for whatever psychological reasons.

 Don't have time to go into all of them here, but you're wise to point out the contradiction.